kyma-incubator/compass/docs/architecture/director-component.md

 ### Repository

 Repository is an abstraction over storage access.
 It is used for CRUD operations on database.
-In future, it may be separated from the Director as an additional component.
+In future, it may be separated from the Director as an additional component called Registry.

 As an example, the following Repository interface is defined for Runtime: